graphicore/varla-varfo/explorations/calibrate/index.md

 <div class="insert_calibration_widget"></div>

+If the widget was used correctly, we can now use real-world sizes.

 One real centimeter: <span class="sample-physical" style="--sample-size: 1cm"></span>
 One real inch: <span class="sample-physical" style="--sample-size: 1in"></span>

 The result is stored in CSS on `:root` as `--unit-scale-physical` its value is <code class="insert insert-unit-scale-physical"></code>.

-CAVEAT: the example works only for square pixels.
-It's generally possible to calibrate width and height separately.
+There a *caveat*: the example expects square pixels.
+Generally it is possible to calibrate width and height separately.

-The widget above was inspired by [my own experiment](../techniques/absolute_units_evaluation.html) and an [#614 issue comment](https://github.com/w3c/csswg-drafts/issues/614#issuecomment-611217635) where @tabatkins describes a calibration page:
+The calibration widget was inspired by [my own experiment](../techniques/absolute_units_evaluation.html) and an [#614 issue comment](https://github.com/w3c/csswg-drafts/issues/614#issuecomment-611217635) where @tabatkins describes a calibration page: